 Within your office immunization clinic there are a few key roles to consider and likely these will be obvious:

-- Immunization Clinic Lead – plans scope, estimates capacity, etc. (if you are reading this it is probably you).
+• Immunization Clinic Lead – plans scope, estimates capacity, etc. (if you are reading this, it is probably you).

-- Pre-visit navigator / Visit scheduler – reaches out to orient patients and book them into the immunization clinic.
+• Pre-visit navigator / Visit scheduler – reaches out to orient patients and book them into the immunization clinic.

-- Supply organizer – ensures all supplies are ready prior to each clinic from vaccine doses to PPE.
+• Supply organizer – ensures all supplies are ready prior to each clinic from vaccine doses to PPE.

-Roles for the Day of Clinic:
+Roles for the Immunization Clinics:

 For each Immunization Clinic you run, you want to have clearly defined roles so everyone knows who is responsible for what.
 We suggest filling out a list and posting this in places where people will know who is doing what activities for the clinic.
 This is especially important if different people are working different Immunization Clinic shifts and roles may change.